LavenderCAM.net

 How does LavenderCAM.net work?

-What hardware does your weather station use?
+What hardware does the weather station use?

-The weather station runs on a Davis Vantage Pro2 Plus with a day time fan aspirated radiation shield.
-This sends data to a server running "Weather Display" software which graphs and publishes the data to the web.
+The weather station uses a Davis Vantage Pro2 Plus with a daytime fan aspirated radiation shield connected to Weather Display software for graphing and web publishing.

-It is raining, why doesn't the weather station show rain?
+It is raining — why doesn’t the weather station show rain?

 How is cloud base calculated?

-How does the lightning detector work
+How does the lightning detector work?